rob0t7/rps/README.md

 final tournament to test the quality of this AI, will be against other unseen bots of similar complexity.

+Also the other questions like strcpy are located in the extra-questions folder.

 ## Requirements

   * grunt-cli >= v0.1.7